Vacation rentals in Mpumalanga

 Vacation rentals for every style

 Get the amount of space that is right for you

 The South African province of Mpumalanga is the second smallest province in the country, but within its borders you’ll find distinctive geographical features, incredible wildlife, thriving cities, and traditional villages.
 The province is split between high altitude grassland, called the highveld, and low altitude savannah, referred to as the lowveld.
 Mpumalanga’s diverse landscape and nature parks and reserves draw outdoor enthusiasts from all over the world.
 Mpumalanga’s capital city, Mbombela, in the lowveld, is the perfect homebase for you to explore this province, as it offers easy access to all the region’s natural attractions, as well as botanical gardens, museums, art galleries, and fantastic eateries serving up traditional South African and international fare.

 To cover as much of the province as possible, you may want to take a drive along the Panorama Route.
 This scenic road, which takes one to three days to explore, traverses through the Blyde River Canyon, where you’ll pass culture landmarks like the Lydenburg Museum, home to the Lydenburg Heads — terracotta sculptures of heads created around the year 500 AD — and the Sudwala Caves, the oldest caves in the world.

-When is the best time to stay in a vacation rental in Mpumalanga?
+The best time to stay in a vacation rental in Mpumalanga

 Situated in the southern hemisphere, Mpumalanga’s winters run from April to August, while summers are from October to February.
 Since this province is home to two different landscapes, the weather does differ depending on where in Mpumalanga you choose to stay.
 If you intend to explore both the Highveld and the Lowveld regions of the province in one trip, be prepared for temperature variations.